In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

 Abuse of many types of drugs can induce nausea or vomiting, and meth is no exception.

-In some cases, the drug may not sit well with the user.
+In some cases, the drug may not sit well with the user which can cause these types of side effects.
 In other cases, nausea/vomiting could stem from other meth-related health issues.

 Poor Dental Health